-If you're a fan of going underground, you'll love this carefully crafted collection of maps of the 150 major underground railway systems of the world, compiled by lifelong metro fan and out gay broadcaster Mark Ovenden.
+But what makes gay men love the tube and all its routes and maps?
+Well if you're a fan of going underground, you'll enjoy a carefully crafted collection of maps of more than 150 major metro underground railway systems of the world, compiled by lifelong metro fan and out gay broadcaster Mark Ovenden.
 OutUK's Mike Gray has been taking a look at the book and finding out why so many gay men display a real affinity with underground railways.

 The underground railway is yet another British invention which we gave to the world.
 The first ever underground line, the Metropolitan Railway, was opened in London in 1863.
 However what really caught everyone's imagination was the 1933 publication of Harry Beck's iconic London Underground Map.
 Since then everyone from the design student to the casual traveller has been fascinated by the intricacies of the deep landscape of the city beneath their feet perfectly encapsulated, and somehow tamed, in simple diagram form.